thomasdorch/charon-conda/README.md

 # charon-conda
-This repository contains the files to generate a conda build for [Charon TCAD](https://charon.sandia.gov) using OpenMPI.
+This repository contains the files to generate a conda build for [Charon TCAD](https://charon.sandia.gov) using OpenMPI and MPICH.

 Install from my Anaconda channel using:
 ```